dfinke/ImportExcel/README.md

 #### 9/25/2015

 **Hide worksheets**
 Got a great request from [forensicsguy20012004](https://github.com/forensicsguy20012004) to hide worksheets.
-You create a few pivotables, generate charts and then pivotable worksheets don't need to be visible.
+You create a few pivot tables, generate charts and then pivot table worksheets don't need to be visible.

 `Export-Excel` now has a `-HideSheet` parameter that takes and array of worksheet names and hides them.